A person with an obsession for cycling, who cannot control how often they think or talk about cycling and all cycling related matters.

 I haven’t always been a Cyclopath.
 I became one, quite unexpectedly, early in 2017.

-I had previously dabbled with cycling.
-Back in the 90’s, I remember loading our heavy hybrid bikes onto a complicated system of straps and ties on the back of a Nissan Primera and heading to France for our summer holidays.
+Having previously dabbled with cycling, I remember, back in the 90’s, loading our heavy hybrid bikes onto a complicated system of straps and ties on the back of our Nissan Primera and heading to France for our summer holidays.
 This was a time when cycling meant a 15 mile meander along the quiet backroads of the Loire Valley.

 Fast forward to 2009, when I joined a team from work and cycled the Coast to Coast to raise money for a local charity.
 We cycled a hard, hilly, 170 miles over three days from Whitehaven to Tynemouth.
 I was very much the amateur and despite the significant physical challenge, I enjoyed the experience.